ewerspej/maui-samples/README.md

 ## Sponsorship ##

-You can support me by sharing my blog and this repository, and you can sponsor me.
+You can support me by sharing my blog and this repository, and you can sponsor me or buy me a coffee.

 Whatever you decide, thank you for being here and reading this ❤️

 <a href="https://www.buymeacoffee.com/ewerspej" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>